Consumer Debt Settlement Negotiation

 Classify your unsecured debts by type (credit cards, medical, loans), outstanding balance size and age of the last payment.
 Debts to be considered for negotiation should be between 3 to 5 months since last payment.
 It is this range of late payment where your creditor will consider either a charge-off or moving the debt to a third-party debt collector.
 This is when the most like savings can be negotiated.

-Consumer Debt Settlement Negotiation - Self Assessment
+Consumer Debt Settlement Negotiation - Assessment

 Assess your financial situation